Circular Resources Library

 To learn more about how the Circular Resources Library works, please read the document that explains how it operates and how members can get involved

-- Tully Meadow Men’s Shed & Garrsion Men’s Shed.
-This case study gives insight into Men’s Sheds – looking at Tully Meadow and The Garrison, discover how the men’s sheds provide comfort and companionship in their local community.
+• Tully Meadow Men’s Shed & Garrison Men’s Shed – This case study gives insight into Men’s Sheds – looking at Tully Meadow and The Garrison, discover how the men’s sheds provide comfort and companionship in their local community.

-- The Remakery and Life Changes Change Lives.
-This case study details an exploratory visit by the Remakery Studio to the creative community organisation, LCCL.
-This was to gain first-hand insight into the operational structure and practices of LCCL, with a view to exchanging ideas and identifying opportunities for improvement.
+• The Remakery and Life Changes Change Lives (LCCL) – This case study details an exploratory visit by the Remakery Studio to the creative community organisation, LCCL, to gain first-hand insight into the operational structure and practices of LCCL, with a view to exchanging ideas and identifying opportunities for improvement.